 Toledo is a large city located in the state of Ohio.
 With a population of 279,789 people and 100 constituent neighborhoods, Toledo is the fourth largest community in Ohio.

-Unlike some cities, Toledo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Toledo are a mix of both white- and blue-collar jobs.
+Toledo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Toledo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Toledo who work in office and administrative support (14.05%), sales jobs (10.12%), and food service (8.48%).
+There are especially a lot of people living in Toledo who work in office and administrative support (14.27%), sales jobs (9.44%), and food service (8.29%).

 Toledo is an extremely ethnically-diverse city.
 The people who call Toledo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Toledo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Toledo include Irish, Polish, English, and French .